Skip to content

 5. Role compensation

-Include a pay range in your job description to set candidates’ expectations and save you time from interviewing electricians who end up being out of your budget.
+Always include a fair and competitive pay range in your job description.
+This helps set your candidates’ expectations and saves you time from interviewing electricians who may have higher salary needs (based on their location or level of experience).

-Make sure to mention any non-financial compensation you offer, like an employee bonus program, paid vacation time, health insurance, or a retirement savings plan.
+Always mention any non-financial incentives you offer, like an employee bonus program, paid vacation time, health insurance, or a retirement savings plan.

 6. Company overview

-Describe why your company is a great place for electricians to work.
-This is your chance to brag about your team and get applicants excited about your business.
+Finally, describe why your electrical company is a great place for electricians to work.
+This is your chance to brag about your team and build excitement for future applicants.

 • How long you’ve been in business